 By Katherine Wernet

-A few common tax deductions that you need to know (and use to your advantage) as a salon or spa owner:
+Here are some tax deductions that you need to know (and use to your advantage) as a salon or spa owner this year:

-Necessary equipment you’ve purchased to support your business is deductible.
+Like PPE, necessary equipment you’ve purchased to support your business is deductible.
 This means those salon station chairs and carts you bought in the last year can help you save a little now.
 Nail salons, make sure you’re itemizing any stools, tables, and equipment that you purchased.
-Spas, consider new facial and massage tables used by your practitioners.
+Spas, consider new massage and facial tables used by your practitioners.
 Even waiting room furniture and product display purchases count.

 Surely in the past year you’ve invested and reinvested in product lines, tools, and supplies.
 You can declare these purchases as well.
 Items that may fall into this category vary depending on your type of business.
 For hair salons, think shampoo, conditioner, and other styling products.
 Styling tools like dryers, straighteners, and curling wands also make it the cut.
 Even consider clips, caps, towels, and smaller items.
 Nail salons, don’t forget polish, acrylics, files, and UV lamps.
 Spas can deduct skin care products and tools like facial steamers and microdermabrasion machines.